Dach, Dach... Goose?

 - 2 min read

-Kirby Dach was acquired from the Chicago Blackhawks at a premium cost, trading away young promising defenseman Alexander Romanov (let's cut out the different parts of this trade that also involved the Islanders as it came down mostly to a 1 for 1).
+Kirby Dach was acquired from the Chicago Blackhawks at a premium cost.
+We traded away young, promising defenseman Alexander Romanov.
+(Let’s cut out the different parts of this trade that also involved the Islanders; it really came down to a 1-for-1.)

-Either way, here we are, months away from having to make the decision on where he fits in future plans.
-If doubts persist within the Canadiens management team, the easy decision would simply be to let him go at season's end.
+Either way, here we are, months away from having to make a decision on where he fits into the future plans.
+If doubts persist within the Canadiens management team, the easy choice would simply be to let him go at season's end.

-If I were the Habs, I would give him a shot on the wing, with Cole and Suzy (they did seem to have some chemistry a couple of years back), see what he can provide there (especially given no one - other than Slaf- has seemed to fit like a glove here).
+If I were the Habs, I’d give him a shot on the wing, with Cole and Suzy.
+They did seem to have some chemistry a couple of years back.
+Let’s see what he can provide there, especially since no one—other than Slaf—has fit like a glove here.

-A final audition, if not, Kirby my dear, get ready to pack your bags again.
+This could be his final audition.
+If not, Kirby, my dear, get ready to pack your bags again.

 Comments